sahib/rmlint/docs/rmlint.1.rst

     *NOTE:* In ``--replay`` mode, a new ``.json`` file will be written to ``rmlint.replay.json`` in order to avoid overwriting ``rmlint.json``.

+:``-C --xattr``:

+    Shortcut for ``--xattr-write``, ``--xattr-write``, ``--write-unfinished``.
+    This will write a checksum and a timestamp to the extended attributes of each file that rmlint hashed.
+This speeds up subsequent runs on the same data set.
+    Please note that not all filesystems may support extended attributes and you need write support to use this feature.

+    See the individual options below for more details and some examples.

 :``--xattr-read`` / ``--xattr-write`` / ``--xattr-clear``:

     Read or write cached checksums from the extended file attributes.
     This feature can be used to speed up consecutive runs.

-    **CAUTION:** This could potentially lead to false positives if file contents are somehow modified without changing the file mtime.
+    **CAUTION:** This could potentially lead to false positives if file contents are somehow modified without changing the file modification time. rmlint uses the mtime to determine the modification timestamp if a checksum is outdated.

     **NOTE:** Many tools do not support extended file attributes properly, resulting in a loss of the information when copying the file or editing it.

-    Also, this is a linux specific feature that works not on all filesystems and only if you have write permissions to the file.
+    **NOTE:** You can specify ``--xattr-write`` and ``--xattr-read`` at the same time.
+    This will read from existing checksums at the start of the run and update all hashed files at the end.

     Usage example::

-        $ rmlint large_file_cluster/ -U --xattr-write   # first run.
+        $ rmlint large_file_cluster/ -U --xattr-write   # first run should be slow.
-        $ rmlint large_file_cluster/ --xattr-read       # second run.
+        $ rmlint large_file_cluster/ --xattr-read       # second run should be faster.

+        # Or do the same in just one run:
+        $ rmlint large_file_cluster/ --xattr

 :``-U --write-unfinished``: